Learning Tangent Bundles and Characteristic Classes with Autoencoder Atlases: Stability of the sign cocycle under approximate reconstruction

-The main subtlety in the approximate setting is that the nonlinear cocycle condition $T_{ki} = T_{kj} \circ T_{ji}$ fails (by Theorem~\ref{thm:cocycle-error-j-only}, the error depends on the reconstruction quality of the middle chart).
+The main subtlety in the approximate setting is that the non-linear cocycle condition $T_{ki} = T_{kj} \circ T_{ji}$ fails: the error depends on the reconstruction quality of the middle chart $j$, as we will make precise in Theorem~\ref{thm:cocycle-error-approx}.
 Consequently, the matrix-valued cocycle condition $g_{ki}(x) = g_{kj}(x) \cdot g_{ji}(x)$ also fails.
 However, we now show that the \emph{sign} cocycle condition holds exactly, provided the reconstruction error is small relative to the non-degeneracy gap.

 The key observation is a factorisation of the Jacobians through the reconstruction map.